PixelotlDev/Raveyard-Wrangler/Planning/survival-bullet-hell-game/Wiki/Weapons/! Weapons.md

 [[Ecto Blaster]] - A scuffed up gun you found in an antiques shop.
 You thought it would be funny to have, given your profession.
  - [[Ecto Cannon]] - This big guy is a veritable hand cannon!
 Blast ghosts into next wednesday!
  - [[Ecto Burster]] - A strange contraption, this... thing spurts out bullets in bursts.
+ - [[Ecto-no-more]] - Got ghosts on your toast?
+Whip out the Ecto-no-more!
+Banishes 99.9% of all ephemeral matter!